 *Zero Liability does not apply to commercial cards or PIN-based transactions not processed by MasterCard.

 Contrary to popular belief, the majority of college students pay off their monthly balances right away.2 In fact, when used wisely and responsibly, credit cards offer many benefits to college students.
 For your children, a credit card can:

-- Establish a credit history;
+- Establish a credit history.

-- Provide security in emergencies;
+- Provide security in emergencies.

 - Increase personal responsibility and independence.

-How well your children learn to manage their personal finances will help determine what card features will benefit them most.
+How well your student learns to manage their personal finances will help determine what card features will benefit them most.
 For example, if the credit card will be used regularly for purchases (such as books, supplies and monthly expenses), then selecting a card with a lower interest rate will be more appropriate, especially if the card balance may be carried over occasionally from month-to-month.
 The interest rate becomes less important if the card will be used primarily for emergencies or only periodically and the balance will be paid-in-full.
 For the latter situation, a card with no annual fee may be the best choice.

 Fees can be an important issue for the novice credit user because late payment, over-the-limit and cash-advance fees can add up if students are not carefully monitoring their spending and payment habits.